-Our memory and organized in 4 chapters with a general introduction and a conclusion, and is organized as follows: In the first chapter is devoted to the concepts of augmented reality so that readers are familiar with the field of augmented reality and its technologies and the Applications.
-The second chapter presents methods handling occlusions.
+Our manuscript is organized in 4 chapters with a general introduction and a conclusion, and is organized as follows: In the first chapter is devoted to the concepts of augmented reality so that readers are familiar with the field of augmented reality and its technologies and the Applications.
+The second chapter presents the theory part of methods handling occlusions.
 The third chapter deals with the design of our solution in the two methods.
 The fourth chapter deals with the implementation of two methods and the results obtained.